 The Canadian Association of Schools of Nursing seeks to provide nurse educators with resources that help support high quality nursing education.

-The National Nursing Education Framework underpins CASN’s definition of quality nursing education at the baccalaureate, masters and doctoral levels.
-This Framework was developed by nurse educators from across Canada, with numerous stakeholders having had the opportunity to provide input and feedback.
-This document is national, consensus based and represents what hundreds of Canadian Nurse Educators feel is the definition of quality nursing education across degree levels.
-Alongside the framework are CASNs position papers for each level of education.
+The National Nursing Education Framework underpins CASN’s definition of quality nursing education at the baccalaureate, master’s, and doctoral levels.
+The Framework was developed by nurse educators from across Canada, with numerous stakeholders having had the opportunity to provide input and feedback.
+This document is national and consensus-based, and it represents what hundreds of Canadian nurse educators feel is the definition of quality nursing education across degree levels.
+Alongside the Framework are CASN’s position papers for each level of education.

 Master’s Nursing Education